 Illicit Discharge Detection

 When the weather is dry and a storm drain has measurable flow containing pollutants and/or pathogens, that's known as an illicit discharge.
 The pollutants can be harmful to citizens and the environment, including surface waters and drinking water sources.
 When this discharge enters the storm sewer, it goes directly into surface waters without treatment, potentially carrying metals, grease, oil, bacteria, and other toxic substances with it.
-If you see anything that could be an illicit discharge, please let us know at email@example.com.
+If you see anything that could be an illicit discharge, please let us know by emailing us.